IfedayoPeter/AuctionApp/README.md

 # Contributing

-<h3>Fork the repository.
+<b>Fork the repository.

 Create a feature branch (git checkout -b feature/AmazingFeature).

 Commit your changes (git commit -m 'Add some AmazingFeature').

 Push to the branch (git push origin feature/AmazingFeature).

-Open a Pull Request. <h3/>
+Open a Pull Request. <b/>

 License Distributed under the MIT License.
 See LICENSE for more information.